tomarvashu/TomarVashu/README.md

 ## Selected Projects

 ### [Automatic Payslip](https://github.com/tomarvashu/automatic-payslip)
-Automated employee payslip generation and email delivery using workflow automation.
-The system reads payroll data, generates formatted payslips, converts them into PDFs, sends them through email, and updates delivery status automatically.
+Automated employee payslip generation and email delivery through workflow automation.
+The system reads payroll data, generates formatted payslips, converts them into PDFs, sends them by email, and updates delivery status automatically.

-**My role:** Initiated the project, designed the workflow logic, and actively drove execution and refinement through internal team support.
+**My role:** I initiated the project, shaped the workflow logic, and drove execution and refinement with internal team support.

 ### [YouTube Automation](https://github.com/tomarvashu/youtube-automation)
 Built an automated YouTube publishing workflow using structured inputs, AI-generated descriptions, and upload automation.
 The system reads pending entries, prepares metadata, downloads the selected video, uploads it to YouTube, and updates the source status automatically.

-**My role:** Initiated the project, defined the workflow structure, and actively drove execution and refinement through internal team support.
+**My role:** I initiated the project, defined the workflow structure, and guided execution and refinement with internal team support.

 ### [RAG Chatbot](https://github.com/tomarvashu/rag-chatbot)
 Built a Retrieval-Augmented Generation chatbot workflow using OpenAI and MongoDB Atlas Vector Search.
-The system ingests documents, stores them in a vector database, and enables context-aware question answering through an AI agent with retrieval and memory.
+The system ingests documents, stores them in a vector database, and enables context-aware question answering through retrieval and memory.

-**My role:** Conceived the use case, defined the retrieval logic, and actively participated in design, testing, and refinement with internal team support.
+**My role:** I defined the use case, shaped the retrieval logic, and contributed to design, testing, and refinement with internal team support.

+---

 ## Skills